ingresso-group/slate/source/includes/_performances.md

 )
 ```

-<aside class="notice">Particularly in the UK market, offers are classified as
+<aside class="notice">In the UK market, offers are typically classified as
 either "discounted face value" or "no booking fee".
 Discounted face value
 offers have an offer seatprice that is lower than the full price seatprice (and
 normally they have an offer surcharge of zero).
-No booking fee offers have
+No booking fee offers have an
-an offer seatprice equal to the full price seatprice, and an offer surcharge
+offer seatprice equal to the full price seatprice, and an offer surcharge equal
-equal to zero.
-The standard is to not display a saving percentage for no booking
+to zero.
+The standard is to not display a saving percentage for no booking fee
-fee offers (some suppliers do not like their offers to show as percentage
+offers (some suppliers do not like their offers to show as percentage
 discounts), and instead display "No fees" or similar.</aside>

 Each performance returned includes a `cost_range` object with the following attributes: